Bob Higgins (American football): Family

 Higgins was a brother of Margaret Sanger, famed campaigner for birth control, family planning and social reform.
-His youngest daughter, Nancy married, James J. Dooley Jr., who was a second-team All-American center in 1952 at Penn State.
+His youngest daughter, Nancy, married James J. Dooley Jr., who was a second-team All-American center in 1952 at Penn State.
 Their son, James J. Dooley III, played football at Penn State from 1979 to 1981.
-Their other son, Peter Dooley, was on the cross country and track and field teams at Penn State from 1982 to 84.
+Their other son, Peter Dooley, was on the cross country and track and field teams at Penn State from 1982 to 1984.
 Higgin's eldest grandson, Robert Lyford, son of Higgins eldest daughter Mary Ann, played basketball at Penn State during the late 1960s.

 Higgins' daughter Virginia ("Ginger") married All-American guard and fellow College Football Hall of Fame inductee Steve Suhey.
-He is the maternal grandfather of Penn State standouts Paul Suhey and Larry Suhey and former Chicago Bears fullback, Matt Suhey.
+He is the maternal grandfather of Penn State standouts Paul Suhey, Larry Suhey, and former Chicago Bears fullback, Matt Suhey.
 More recently, Paul's son, Kevin, and Matt's son, Joe, have played for the Nittany Lions.
 The Higgins-Suhey family has been called the "first family of Penn State football", with 90 years of involvement with the program.